 Koji is a story that at it's surface is very fun, with characters everyone can enjoy and who each bring something unique to the table.
 As cool as their powers are, and as awesome as it is to watch them fight and destroy their robot enemies, what makes the show standout from others is what lies beneath the surface.
 At it's heart Koji is a story about teamwork, its about choosing to do something because it's the right thing to do even if it's the harder path, and for Koji it's about the complicated question of what it means to be adopted and the unknown past that picks at his brain.
 Not only does the story have a lot of substance, but each character is believable and layered and throughout the series tackle real issues such as confidence, abandonment, racism, brotherhood, friendship, and purpose.
 Everyone is a hero in their own eyes, until they see the truth through another's.
 Although that sounds pretty intense, most of that is in layered in the subtext.
 The show in actuality plays and draws inspiration from great character driven stories such as Avatar: The Last Airbender, Samurai Jack, Ben 10, Star Wars, Guardians of the Galaxy, Pokemon, and more.

-ARE YOU LOOKING FOR DISTRIBUTION AND PARTNERSHIP?
+ARE YOU LOOKING FOR DISTRIBUTION?